Care Home Testing Guidance

 Watch a video on how to administer nasal and throat swabs for residents:

-All Care Homes must complete the Sutton Online COVID-19 testing results form every time they test residents and staff, as part of regular testing.
+All Care Homes must complete the Sutton Online COVID-19 testing results form every time they test residents, as part of regular testing and on receipt of every positive result.
 This will help us to:

 - Provide timely advice on any infections or outbreaks